SURFfplo/image-moodle/README.md

 Two of them must be set: `MOODLE_URL` and `MOODLE_DB_HOST`;
 one should be set to a different value: `MOODLE_DB_PASS`.

-At this time MySQL database only supported.
+At this time only MySQL database is supported.

 ---